 - Fees vary from institution to institution.
 It is essential to understand how much you are paying in fees.

 - When the child reaches the “age of maturity,” the account transfers to the beneficiary’s name.
-After that, they will need to re-register the account as a non-qualified brokerage account or an IRA or cash out the account and pay the associated fees and taxes.
+After that, they must re-register the account as a non-qualified brokerage account or an IRA or cash out the account and pay the associated fees and taxes.
 4

 - These accounts are counted on financial aid applications as income for the child.
 1,2, 3

 - These accounts might not be the best option for large wealth transfers.
 Their tax sheltering ability is limited.
-You will need to speak with a CPA and Financial Planner to see how these accounts could work with an estate planning strategy geared toward your personal situation.
+You must speak with a CPA and Financial Planner to see how these accounts could work with an estate planning strategy for your personal situation.
 3

 - The age of maturity is up to 18.

 Key aspects of UGMA Accounts: 5,6

 - Uniform Gift to Minors Act (UGMA) minor custodial accounts can hold purely financial products such as cash, stocks, mutual funds, bonds, other securitized instruments, and insurance policies.

-- UGMA accounts offer a more extended maturity date which might be helpful to beneficiaries that know they will be using its money for undergraduate and post-graduate school to elongate the ‘kiddie tax” rate for as long as possible.
+- UGMA accounts offer a more extended maturity date, which might be helpful to beneficiaries who know they will be using its money for undergraduate and post-graduate school to elongate the ‘kiddie tax” rate for as long as possible.

 - The age of maturity is up to 25.
 If the beneficiary is not in school, this maturity date is lower and depends on state statutes.